RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 We continue to monitor the market for opportunities to layer in additional hedges for 2018.
 Our portfolio of Midland to Cushing basis swaps represents approximately 33% of our anticipated remaining oil volumes in 2017.

-Slide 11 reiterates our full year 2017 guidance, which hasn't changed since our year-end update.
+Slide 11 reiterates our full-year 2017 guidance, which hasn't changed since our year-end update.
 From our current count of six rigs, we plan to add one additional rig in the Delaware Basin in May, ahead of our previously scheduled start date in Q3, and as previously communicated, we plan to add another rig in either the Midland or the Delaware Basin in Q4, exiting 2017 at eight rigs.

 We expect our daily production to average between 53 MBoe per day and 57 MBoe per day with approximately 72% oil and 88% liquids.
 And we anticipate spending $663 million of development capital at the midpoint of the range with $600 million for drilling and completion and $63 million for infrastructure and other.

 Slide 12 is the preliminary outlook into 2018 and 2019 that we put out last quarter.
 This outlook is based on an oil price range of $45 to $55 per barrel.
-Above or below that band, you'd likely see it (12:06) either accelerate or pull back on activity levels.
+Above or below that band, you'd likely see us either accelerate or pull back on activity levels.
 Assuming a $55 oil price, our anticipated production growth of approximately 90% in 2017 should result in a slight cash flow outspend, with our leverage ratio coming down below two times.

-Assuming a moderate ramp in rigs, two per year in 2018 and 2019, we have visibility to achieve an excess of 30% production growth per year and would expect to be cash flow neutral at $55 oil beginning in 2018 with leverage less than two times.
+Assuming a moderate ramp in rigs at two per year in 2018 and 2019, we have visibility to achieve in excess of 30% production growth per year and would expect to be cash flow neutral at $55 oil beginning in 2018 with leverage less than two times.
 We look forward to reaching these targets and continuing to deliver leading debt adjusted growth and returns to our shareholders.

 Thanks again for joining our call this afternoon.
 And now, I'll turn the call to questions.